jamesbillinger/hbc/README.md

  - make tables sortable
  - verification email formatting
  - register should register user and then reset their password (sends them password reset email)
+ - action link in verification email should direct to hbc url that verifies email and sends user to profile page
  - animate logo (only in large mode?)
  - mobile responsiveness
  - add sign in with google option?